gscouto/waqaqc/README.md

 - APS maps: file named as the CNAME + _APS_maps.fits.
 A fits file containing all APS products related to the pPXF spectral fitting.
 Each file extension represents a map (ex: FLUX_HA_6562.80).

+### QC_plots
-2) QC_plots: this module creates quality control plots of the data obtained for the given target.
+This module creates quality control plots of the data obtained for the given target.
 Several plots are created, such as the fiber spectral resolution, sky maps, S/N maps and peak flux variability (to be further detailed).
 It also performs Voronoi binning of both the L1 datacubes, and the APS datacube, in case APS flag is turned on.

 The input parameters regarding this module, which can be edited within the config_file.env, are:
 - blue(red)_cube: L1 datacubes (stackcube) data file name (located in file_dir).